The Impact of Diet on Obesity-Related Diseases

 Short-term exposure to a (Low Carbohydrate – High Fat) diet has been shown to result in weight loss.
 This may suggest that altering the macronutrient composition is sufficient to achieve changes in body weight.
 [4]

-Low-carbohydrate diets have appeared to provide superior weight loss, glycemic control, and lipid profile when compared to low-fat diets, and may be effective in improving various cardiovascular risk markers in people with diabetes.
+Low-carbohydrate diets have appeared to provide superior weight loss, glycemic control, and lipid profile when compared to low-fat diets, which may be effective in improving various cardiovascular risk markers in people with diabetes.
 [5]

-Several mechanisms have been suggested, this includes the production of ketosis with the loss of energy via ketone bodies excreted via the urine, the suppression of appetite due to circulating ketones, and/or increased energy expenditure due to adaptive thermogenesis.
+Several mechanisms have been suggested, including the production of ketosis with the loss of energy via ketone bodies excreted via the urine, the suppression of appetite due to circulating ketones, and/or increased energy expenditure due to adaptive thermogenesis.
 [6]

 According to Caton et al. when the (Low Carbohydrate – High Fat) diet is discontinued and the habitual diet or even a low-fat diet is resumed in the absence of no increase in energy intake resulted in an increase in body fat that exceeded the original weight.